 ?False.
 This is a tricky one because all governments require those in their jurisdictions to comply with the WCAG AA level.
 This is a good aim because conformance level AA addresses guidelines for usability and operability by a large number of users.
 The AAA level takes things a step further and primarily focuses on the requirements for people with cognitive impairments.
 Understandably, it isn’t easy to make all web content comply with WCAG conformance standard AAA, but when done, it’s worth it for the beneficiaries.

 Equally AI provides conformance with WCAG 2.1 level AA and AAA at the same cost, ensuring your content is accessible to a broader range of people, more than what the law requires.

 7. Automated Web Accessibility Solutions Are Fully Automatic and AI-powered

-👎False.
+?False.
 We understand what AI means and how it relates to web accessibility.
 Even the most advanced present-day AI technologies cannot completely make an entire website accessible.
-A real eye must go over the process to confirm it.
+Human evaluation is need to verify the results of automated tests.